The Lions – Table of Contents

 After about 3 hours and 7.3 km, you will reach the Search and Rescue cache.
 From the SAR cache, keep going up the hill following the spray paint.

 An awesome view of the East Lion, as well as the North Shore mountain range towards Golden Ears, opens to the east.
 Cypress Bowl, Mount Strachan, Black Mountain, Mt.
-Baker, Sunshine Coast (Mount Elphinstone), Tantalus Range, Cleveland Lake, the Capilano Watershed, Vancouver Island, Sky Pilot, Mount Garibaldi, and more can be seen.
+Baker, Sunshine Coast (Mount Elphinstone), Tantalus Range, Capilano Lake, Vancouver Island, Sky Pilot, Mount Garibaldi, and more can be seen.
 It’s one of the most incredible views you could ask for.

 Here, on the ridge, you are at an elevation of about 1,566 m.
 The West Lion summit has an elevation of 1,646 m and The East Lion has an elevation of 1,606 m.